-While the first two discursive strategies reflect climate change denial, the latter two represent examples of the same two discourses of climate delay identified by Egler (in prep), namely "whataboutism" and "fossil fuel solutionism" respectively.
-These studies suggest workers in Canada's oil and gas industry internalize the narratives spread by the Climate Change Counter Movement, and repeat them wholesale in defense of their livelihood and self-identity.
+While the first two discursive strategies reflect climate change denial, the latter two closely resemble two of Lamb et al. (2020)'s discourses of climate delay, namely "whataboutism" and "fossil fuel solutionism".
+This suggests that the general public may sometimes internalize the narratives spread by the Climate Change Counter Movement and repeat them wholesale, which is a concerning prospect that warrants future research.

-- ⇒ Since Haney (2022)'s research reflects an internalization of both older denial and newer delay discourses, an interesting avenue for future research would be to track how the public's use of fossil fuel narratives evolves, as delay discourses become more common. - → Investigate which individual factors make some people more susceptible than others to internalizing the Climate Change Counter Movement's narratives.
+- ⇒ Since Haney (2022)'s research reflects an internalization of both older denial and newer delay discourses, an interesting avenue for future research would be to track how the public's use of fossil fuel narratives evolves, as delay discourses become more common. - ⇒ Investigate which individual factors make some people more susceptible than others to internalizing the Climate Change Counter Movement's narratives.
 For example, the above qualitative research suggests employment or residence in fossil fuel communities may be a strong predictor, but other explanations could include popular psychological theories such as "system justification" (Jost, 2019), or cognitive dissonance avoidance (Festinger, 1962).